教程 - 使用 React 和 Kotlin/JS 创建 Web 应用程序

 component, use the new prop in theonClick

-handler:onClick = { props.onSelectVideo(video) }You can now go back to the
+handler:onClick = { props.onSelectVideo(video) }You can now delete the

 App